-We discuss the representational power of discrete BNs in this paper.
-We use the maximum number of parents of nodes in a BN as the measure for its structural complexity, and the order of the maximum XOR contained in a target function as the measure for the function complexity.
-Then we establish a relation between the structural complexity and the representational power of Bayesian networks by proposing and proving a representational upper bound of BNs.
+In this paper, we discuss the representational power of discrete BNs.
+We use the maximum number of parents of a node in a BN as the measure for its structural complexity, and the order of the maximum XOR contained in a target function as the measure for complexity of the target function.
+Then we establish a relation between the structural complexity and the representational power of Bayesian networks, by proposing and proving a representational upper bound of BNs.
 Roughly speaking, any BNs of order m cannot represent a target function of order m + 1.
 Moreover, a Bayesian network of order m cannot represent a target function of order m, if each of the nodes that forms the m-XOR has at most m - 1 parents from the nodes forming the m-XOR.
-Our results reveal the ultimate limitation of BNs in representing discrete classification functions.
+Our results show the ultimate limitation of BNs in representing discrete classification functions.

 Our theoretical results establish a clear association between the topology of Bayesian networks and the complexity of functions that they can represent.
 They help us to understand the limitation of Bayesian networks.
 In addition, our results can be useful in real-world applications.
-Before we learn any Bayesian network from data, we often need to decide the structure of the network.
-Our results suggest to detect the number of n-XOR ($n = 2, 3, \dots$) contained in the data.
-If there exists 2-XOR, then no naive Bayes can learn it perfectly.
-However, if the number of 2-XOR is small, then naive Bayes might still be suitable to approximate it (Zhang and Ling, 2001a); otherwise, more complex structures, such as TAN, should be chosen.
+Before we learn a Bayesian network from data, we often need to decide the structure of the network.
+Our results suggest to detect the number of n-XOR $(n = 2, 3, \dots)$ contained in the data.
+If there exists 2-XOR, then no Naive Bayes can learn it perfectly.
+However, if the number of 2-XOR is small, then Naive Bayes might still be proper to learn it (Zhang and Ling, 2001a); otherwise, more complex structures, such as TAN, should be chosen.

 We give only a representational upper bound of BNs in this paper.
 A natural question is: what is the representational lower bound of BNs?
 An interesting and intuitive conjecture is that any function of order m can be represented by some BN of order m.
-This conjecture is true for naive Bayes and TAN, but the general case has not been proved.
-This is one of our future research interests.
+This conjecture is correct for Naive Bayes and TAN, but the general case has not been proved, and it is one of our future research interests.
 Additional interesting future work is to determine the representational power of Bayesian networks with hidden nodes.
 Intuitively, BNs with hidden nodes have a higher representational power.